The following are mythical cat breeds, hoaxes, and outright frauds that continue to provoke heated debates on the World Wide Web.

 Legend cats are supposedly the offspring of domestic cats and bobcats, and many breeders claim that their wild-domestic hybrids have bobcat ancestry.
 However, DNA tests of Pixie-Bobs, American Bobtails, and Desert Lynx breeds have shown no bobcat genetic markers.

 A man named Cordell Hauglie manipulated a photo of himself holding his cat Jumper, making the cat appear enormous to amuse his daughter and friends.
 The picture of Hauglie and Jumper somehow found its way onto the Web where someone created the myth of Rodger Degagne and his gigantic cat Snowball.
 Snowball’s “mutation” was supposedly the result of radiation exposure.

 A hoax website that claimed to be selling kittens raised in small jars with breathing tubes inspired the wrath of animal lovers, most of whom believed the “products” to be real.
 Many people worldwide don’t know that the site has been exposed as a sick joke, and there is still an active e-mail campaign to have the production of bonsai kittens shut down.

-A book called Why Paint Cats: The Ethics of Feline Aesthetics by Burton Silver and Heather Busch featured a number of elaborated “painted” cats that were soon making their rounds on the Internet.
+A book called Why Paint Cats: The Ethics of Feline Aesthetics by Burton Silver and Heather Busch featured a number of elaborately “painted” cats that were soon making their rounds on the Internet.
 The images sparked amusement and criticism from those who didn’t realize that the book was a spoof and that the pictures had been digitally manipulated.